RPG Group: CEAT Bangladesh

 In 2017, the conglomerate entered into a joint-venture with Bangladeshi group, A K Khan & Company, to set up a plant in Bhaluka, Mymensingh with an initial investment of US$67 million.
-CEAT will have a 70% stake in this joint-venture.
+CEAT obtained a 70% stake in this joint-venture.

 Infrastructure

 KEC International

-KEC is one of the largest power transmission engineering-procurement-construction (EPC) companies in the world, recording a turnover of ₹13,114 crore in the financial year 2020–21.
+KEC is a power transmission engineering-procurement-construction (EPC) companies in the world, recording a turnover of ₹13,114 crore in the financial year 2020–21.
 The company has developed power infrastructure in over 70 countries across South Asia, the Middle East and North Africa (MENA), Africa, Central Asia, and the Americas.
-While power transmission is its largest vertical market, the company also has a growing presence in railways, civil, urban infrastructure, solar infrastructure, and oil and gas cross-country pipelines.
+While power transmission is its largest vertical, the company also has a presence in railways, civil, urban infrastructure, solar infrastructure, and oil and gas cross-country pipelines.

 SAE Towers

 In April 2010, KEC International set up the world's largest tower testing station at Butibori, in Nagpur.
-The new test station will facilitate validation of the largest towers ever designed for the country's futuristic Extra-High Voltage (EHV) energy network.
+The new test station will facilitate validation of the Extra-High Voltage (EHV) energy network.
 In September 2010, KEC International acquired Houston-based SAE Towers, a group of operating companies incorporated in the United States, Mexico, and Brazil, consolidated through SAE Towers Holdings, LLC.
 This acquisition created the second largest steel-lattice tower manufacturer in the world with approximately 1,02,000 MT of annual production capacity.
-The company is also executing EPC works for several transmission lines in the region.
+The company also executes EPC works for several transmission lines in the region.

-Information Technology / Business Process Outsourcing
+Information technology

 Zensar Technologies

-Zensar Technologies is a global information technology services and business process outsourcer headquartered in Pune, India.
-It offers a range of integrated information technology (IT) and BPO products and services to Fortune 500 clients.
+Zensar Technologies is an information technology services and outsourcing company headquartered in Pune, India.
+It offers information technology (IT) and BPO products and services to Fortune 500 clients.
 Zensar has a marketing presence in the US, Europe, Asia Pacific, and South Africa.
-The company has operations and a customer base across all continents, including software development centers at Pune, Hyderabad, and Bangalore in India, Gdańsk, Poland, and the Middle East.
+The company has software development centers at Pune, Hyderabad, and Bangalore in India; Gdańsk, Poland; and the Middle East.

 Zensar service areas include application support and development, application portfolio management, testing, enterprise collaboration and content management, enterprise application integration, business intelligence and data warehousing.
 Zensar's core competency is application modernization, using Zensar's SBP framework.
 Zensar is a CMMI Level 5 Company with activity that spans utilities, retail and distribution, banking, financial services and insurance, manufacturing, and telecommunications.